PrathuashaKB/ASR-Using-Deep-Learning/README.md

 #### *This project is designed to create a simple speech recognition system via Deep learning approach!*

+### Features :
+1. Converts speech to text using deep learning.

+2. Built with Wav2Vec2.0 model from Hugging Face.

+3. Enables human-computer interaction via voice.

+4. Suitable for domains like healthcare, finance, and education.

+5. Implemented in Python with real-time output.

+### Methodology :
+1. **Data Acquisition** - Used pre-trained Wav2Vec2.0 model (fine-tuned on English speech datasets) via Hugging Face Transformers.

+2. **Audio Input Handling** - Captured or loaded .wav audio files as model input.

+3. **Preprocessing**
+   - Converted audio into the required format (sampling rate, mono-channel).
+   - Tokenized and processed using Wav2Vec2.0 tokenizer.

+4. **Model Inference** - Used the Wav2Vec2ForCTC model to generate raw predictions from audio features.

+5. **Decoding** - Applied CTC (Connectionist Temporal Classification) decoding to convert logits into final transcribed text.

+6. **Output Generation** - Displayed the predicted text in terminal or GUI (optional).

 ### Technologies required :